Greg-T8/LearningKubernetes/books/kubernetes_enterprise_guide/notes.md

 standard (default)   rancher.io/local-path   Delete          WaitForFirstConsumer   false                  24h
 ```

+The value `WaitForFistCustomer` indicates that Kubernetes does not provision a volume until a Pod is scheduled that uses the PVC.

 #### Using KinD's Storage Provisioner

 Since the Rancher's auto-provisioner is the default `StorageClass`, any PVC requests that come in are seen by the provisioning pod, which then creates a `PersistentVolume` (PV) and `PersistentVolumeClaim` (PVC) for the request.